 Matcha is super popular as a dessert ingredient and lends a wonderfully earthy flavour.
 Who said superfoods can’t be a treat!

-Quinoa may be a mouthful to say (pronounce it keen-wah) but it’s a seriously healthy and power packed mouthful too.
-Known as a super grain (incorrect as it is actually a seed), it is full of high-quality protein (unlike most grains), has plenty of fibre and is gentle on the tummy.
+Quinoa may be a mouthful to say (pronounced ‘keen-wah’), but it’s a seriously healthy and power packed mouthful too.
+Known as a super grain (but actually a seed), it is full of high-quality protein, has plenty of fibre and is gentle on the tummy.
 It looks a bit like couscous and has a pleasantly neutral, slightly nutty flavour and works in dishes from sweet to savoury.
-It also has iron, lysine (tissue growth and repair), magnesium and vitamin B2, amongst other things.
-It’s extremely versatile and in short, we love it.
+It also contains iron, lysine (tissue growth and repair), magnesium and vitamin B2, amongst other things.
+It’s extremely versatile – in short, we love it.

 Quinoa Salad with Mint and Lime